mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/05_nullability.md

 ### Tuples

-It's weird say that something is tuple-like when we haven't seen tuples yet!\
+It's weird to say that something is tuple-like when we haven't seen tuples yet!\
 Tuples are another example of a primitive Rust type.
 They group together a fixed number of values with (potentially different) types: